Last updated 05/05/2021

 You can change your marketing preferences, such as the method by which we contact you (email, phone, text or post), or opt out of receiving marketing communications from us at any time by visiting our website.

 Where you choose to opt out or unsubscribe from our emails and texts we will stop sending you marketing communications.
+Please note that we may still contact you for research purposes, as this does not involve the communication of advertising of marketing material (participation remains voluntary).

 The NCS website collects, and stores safely, certain personal information automatically.
 The personal information may include your internet protocol (IP) address, the region or general location where your computer or device is accessing the internet, and other usage information about the use of the NCS website, including a history of the pages you view.
 We use this information to help us design our site to better suit our users’ needs.